 At the time, the temperature on my phone said it felt like 10 degrees out.
 His personal hell, like many of the homeless in Illinois, is not engulfed in flames, but it’s being stranded alone in the middle of a freezing tundra.

-Growing up in Portland, homelessness was part of the scenery – living side-by-side with the trees, mountains, and rain.
+Growing up in Portland, homelessness was part of the scenery – living side by side with the trees, mountains, and rain.
 I’m no stranger to the homeless, but this event struck me more than a man sitting up against the side of a building wrapped in dirty blankets with no realization of what’s happening around him.

 As I got up from the table, I knew that I didn’t want to be a lawyer anymore.